aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-customization-net-presentations/_index.md

 Alternatively, grab the latest JAR from the official release page: [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

 **License Acquisition**
-Start with a free trial by downloading a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+Start with a free trial by downloading a temporary license from the [Aspose temporary license page](https://purchase.aspose.com/temporary-license/).
 For production use, purchase a full license to unlock all features and remove evaluation watermarks.

-## Step‑by‑Step Implementation Guide
+## Step‑by‑Step implementation guide
 Below each step you’ll find a concise code snippet (unchanged from the original tutorial) followed by an explanation of what it does.

-### Step 1: Create an Empty Presentation
+### Step 1: create an empty presentation
 `Presentation` is the entry point class that represents a PowerPoint file in memory.
 ```java
 import com.aspose.slides.*;